ArunBohra12/mlh-smart-city/README.md

 ## 🏅 Accomplishments that we're proud of

-1)Since none of us have any prior major experience with designing in Figma, we overcame and built a prototype in 36 hours 2)made navbar with framer motion
+1) Since none of us have any prior major experience with designing in Figma, we overcame and built a prototype in 36 hours
+2) Made navbar with framer motion
-3)completed and made fully functional prototype of project with api's .
+3) Completed and made fully functional prototype of project with api's .

 ## 📖 What we learned